nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Showing help
 #### Implementation
-The `Help` Feature provides the professor or students with useful information on how to optimally make use of this Jeryl app.
+The help feature provides the professor or students with useful information on how to optimally make use of this Jeryl app.
-The `Help` feature mechanism is facilitated by `HelpCommand` and `HelpCommandParser`. `HelpCommand` extends from the abstract class `Command` while `HelpCommandParser` extends from the interface `Parser`.
+The help feature mechanism is facilitated by `HelpCommand` and `HelpCommandParser`. `HelpCommand` extends from the abstract class `Command` while `HelpCommandParser` extends from the interface `Parser`.
 More specific features like `HelpAddCommand` and `HelpDeleteCommand` extend from `HelpCommand` to serve for certain specific help requests.
 To summarize, it implements the following operation: